microsoft/language-server-protocol/specification.md

 	deprecated?: boolean;

 	/**
+	 * Select this item when showing.
+	 *
+	 * *Note* that only one completion item can be selected and that the
+	 * tool / client decides which item that is.
+The rule is that the *first*
+	 * item of those that match best is selected.
+	 */
+	preselect?: boolean;

+	/**
 	 * A string that should be used when comparing this item
 	 * with other items.
 When `falsy` the label is used.
 	 */